Growth tightness for groups with contracting elements: Introduction

-The exponential type of Floyd function $f(n) = \lambda^n$ for $\lambda \in ]0, 1[$ has also been exploited by Gerasimov-Potyagailo \cite{Ge2}, \cite{GePo4},\cite{GePo2} and \cite{GePo3} in the study of relatively hyperbolic groups.
-In \cite{Ge2}, Gerasimov showed that for a non-elementary relatively hyperbolic group $G$ with a finite generating set $S$, there exists $\lambda \in ]0, 1[$ such that there is a continuous surjective map from the Floyd boundary $\partial_{S, f} G$ for $f(n)=\lambda^n$ to the Bowditch boundary of $G$.
-Hence all non-elementary relatively hyperbolic groups have nontrivial Floyd boundary.
+In \cite{Ge2}, Gerasimov proved that all non-elementary relatively hyperbolic groups have non-trivial Floyd boundary.
 As a consequence, we obtain the following corollary, extending the results of Arzhantseva-Lysenok \cite{AL} and Sambusetti \cite{Sam2}. \begin{cor} Non-elementary relatively hyperbolic groups are growth tight. \end{cor}

-Finally let's make some remarks about the relation between relatively hyperbolic groups and groups with nontrivial Floyd boundaries.
-As aforementioned, every non-elementary relatively hyperbolic groups have nontrivial Floyd boundary for some Floyd functions.
+Let's remark about a relation between relatively hyperbolic groups and groups with non-trivial Floyd boundary.
+As aforementioned, every non-elementary relatively hyperbolic groups have non-trivial Floyd boundary.
 It was asked by Olshanskii-Osin-Sapir in \cite{OOS} whether its converse is true.
-It is worth to point out that they formulated the question for the type of Floyd function $f(n)=1/(n^2 +1)$.
+They formulated the question for the type of Floyd function $f(n)=1/(n^2 +1)$.

-In \cite{YANG3}, we showed that their question is equivalent to the following question concerning about peripheral structures: whether every group hyperbolic relative to a collection of Non-Relatively Hyperbolic subgroups acts geometrically finitely on its Floyd boundary.
-Here the term "non-relatively hyperbolic" group means that the group is not hyperbolic relative to any collection of proper subgroups.

-Hence it is not yet known whether the groups with nontrivial Floyd boundary coincide with the class of (non-elementary) relatively hyperbolic groups.
-The techniques in our paper only exploit the geometry of groups imposed by the non-triviality of Floyd boundary.
+In \cite{YANG3}, we showed that their question is equivalent to the question concerning about peripheral structures: whether every group hyperbolic relative to a collection of \textit{Non-Relatively Hyperbolic} subgroups acts geometrically finitely on its Floyd boundary.
+Here a NRH group refers to a group not hyperbolic relative to any collection of proper subgroups.
+Therefore, it is yet unknown that whether the class of groups with non-trivial Floyd boundary coincide with the class of (non-elementary) relatively hyperbolic groups.

-The structure of this paper is as follows.
-In section 2, we recall necessary details about the Floyd boundary.
-A large portion is borrowed from \cite{YANG5} to discuss the notion of contracting sets in groups with nontrivial Floyd boundary.
-In section 3, we discuss a critical gap criterion of Dalbo-Peigne-Picaud-Sambusetti \cite{DMPS}.
-In section 4, these ingredients are brought together to prove Theorem \ref{tightfloyd}.